View all Dublin Stories

 If you’re stuck for time but you still want to see everything Dublin has to offer, the best place to start is the Little Museum of Dublin.

-Temporarily located on Lower Pembroke Street, this museum is packed with artefacts that capture the heart and soul of the city.
+This museum is packed with artefacts that capture the heart and soul of the city.
 Experience the highs and lows of Dublin through the wonderfully mismatched array of memorabilia.
 The nostalgia factor is strong at the Little Museum of Dublin where the entire collection has been donated by Dubliners from all walks of life.
 This people’s museum is a gift to Dublin from Dublin and it is a must-visit spot for locals, tourists and everyone in between.
 Get your money’s worth with a tour of the main collection, and round it off with a walking tour.
 What more could you want?

 www.littlemuseum.ie